katalym/MemoryManagerTest/README.md

-# Delphi Memory Manager Comparison
+# Memory Manager Test for Delphi 10.3+
 Test various memory managers for Delphi 10.3+ in 32/64 bit modes.

 Available Memory managers are (see MemoryManagerTest.inc)